Skip to Content

 Table of Contents

-Before we talk about the Eurolink eSIM specifically, you first need to know whether your phone can even support Airalo's eSIM.
+Before discussing the Eurolink eSIM, you must know whether your phone can even support Airalo's eSIMs.

 Sure, your phone may support eSIM, but the local mobile operator and travel eSIM provider, like Airalo, first needs to certify a phone before the users can use their products.

-Airalo eSIM Compatible Devices List Infographic (February 2023 Edition) by Phone Travel Wiz.png
+Airalo eSIM Compatible Devices List Infographic (August 2023 Edition) by Phone Travel Wiz

-With that out of the way, let's talk about the Eurolink eSIM!
+With that out of the way, let's talk more about the Airalo Eurolink eSIM!

 Support Me on Ko-Fi Orange

-How Much Does the Airalo Eurolink Europe Travel eSIM Cost?
+How Much Does the Airalo Eurolink eSIM Cost?

-Below is an overview of how much each Eurolink eSIM costs:
+Below is an overview of how much each Airalo Eurolink eSIM costs:

 Regardless of the currency used in your country, Airalo will always charge you in USD (US Dollar).

-For example, suppose you buy the 5 GB Eurolink eSIM (30 days costing 20 USD) but realize you need more data.
+For example, suppose you buy the 5 GB Airalo Eurolink eSIM (30 days, costing 20 USD) but realize you need more data.

-Many eSIM providers out there do not allow you to top up or extend the validity of your eSIM, so it is cool that Airalo will enable you to do so.
+Many eSIM providers out there do not allow you to top up or extend the validity of your eSIM, so it is cool that Airalo allows you to do so.

 Support Me on Ko-Fi Orange

-In Which Countries Can the Airalo Europe Eurolink Travel eSIM Be Used?
+In Which Countries Can the Airalo Eurolink eSIM Be Used?

-The Eurolink eSIM can be used in 39 countries in Europe, including all nations in the European Union (EU).
+The Airalo Eurolink eSIM can be used in 39 European countries, including all nations in the European Union (EU) + Switzerland, Turkey & the United Kingdom.
 The eSIM can be used from Iceland to Ukraine and from Norway to Spain.

-Between the time I tested the Eurolink eSIM to me actually writing the review, Andorra, Gibraltar & Switzerland have been added to the country list.
+Between the time I tested the Airalo Eurolink eSIM and writing the first version of this review (May 2022), Andorra, Gibraltar & Switzerland were added.

-Below is a complete overview of countries the Eurolink eSIM works in:
+Anyway, below is a complete overview of countries where the Airalo Eurolink eSIM works in:

 • Albania